gbmhunter/blog/content/electronics/circuit-design/bldc-motor-control/index.md

 The NEMA17 mounting hole dimensions are shown below.
 The dimensions are in millimeters.

-{{< figure src="nema-17-motor-mounting-dimensions.jpg" width="497px" caption="The NEMA17 mounting hole dimensions .The dimensions are in millimeters.
+{{< img src="nema-17-motor-mounting-dimensions.jpg" width="497px" caption="The NEMA17 mounting hole dimensions .The dimensions are in millimeters.
 Image from http://www.xylotex.com/FAQ.htm." >}}

 The NEMA23 mounting hole dimensions are shown below.
 The dimensions are in inches.

-{{< figure src="nema-23-motor-mounting-dimensions.jpg" width="595px" caption="The NEMA23 mounting hole dimensions .The dimensions are in inches.
+{{< img src="nema-23-motor-mounting-dimensions.jpg" width="595px" caption="The NEMA23 mounting hole dimensions .The dimensions are in inches.
 Image from http://www.xylotex.com/FAQ.htm." >}}

 ## External Resources